 Amos Oz, born in 1939, is the recipient of several prestigious awards, including the Peace Prize of the German Book Trade (1992), the Israel Prize (1998), the Goethe Prize of the City of Frankfurt (2005), the Bavarian First Minister’s Corine Literature Prize (2006) and the Prince of Asturias Award (2007).
 Amos Oz has published more than 30 books, including novels, short stories and political essays.
 His works have been translated into 37 languages.

-Decisions on sponsorship will be made by the City of Chemnitz International Stefan Heym Prize Award Committee.
+Sponsorship recipients will be chosen by the International Stefan Heym Prize Award Committee.
+The Committee patron is Inge Heym.

 The Karl-Schmidt-Rottluff Grammar School Friends’ Association, represented by headteacher Ronald Langhoff (EUR 4,000)